tim-schilling/deps/final/0018-technical-governance-6x.rst

 will evaluate the merits of the statement of no-confidence in their next meeting.

-If the statement is found to be accurate and correct the Board shall inform the Steering Council of the breach and provide 2 weeks to rectify said breach.
+If the statement is found to be accurate and correct the DSF Board shall inform the Steering Council of the breach and provide 2 weeks to rectify said breach.
 If the Steering Council fails to rectify the breach in the time allotted, a new Steering Council election will be